wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-enable/includes/roll-out.md

 ### Check roles and permissions

-To enable Microsoft 365 Defender, you  must be a global administrator or a security administrator in your organization’s Azure Active Directory (Azure AD).
+To enable Microsoft 365 Defender, you  must be a global administrator or a security administrator in your organization's Azure Active Directory (Azure AD).

 Accounts assigned the following Azure AD roles can access Microsoft 365 Defender functionality and data: